igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Java-like classes

 Everyone who ever worked on vast Clojure projects is familiar with something called "map hell".
-This is when a function accepts three or four maps and you're completely no idea what is inside them.
+This is when a function accepts three or four maps and you have no idea what is inside them.
 Although tests and REPL might help, still it's a challenge to get on with such code.
 Maps, maps are everywhere (buzz-lighter.jpeg).

 If you're tired of maps, try the Java approach: classes.
-Conseal maps in a deftype instance and provide a protocol to access their fields.
+Conseal maps in a `deftype` instance and provide a protocol to access their fields.
 In one project I had three maps which completed each other and acted like a source of truth for something.
 It was really a mess to get one piece of data from map1, then fetch the second piece from map2 and so on.
 Instead, I made an interface:

 ~~~clojure
 (defprotocol IStorage